Table of Contents

 Cerridwen’s Family and Popular Myths

 The White Goddess of Inspiration and Death was married to Tegid Foel, and they lived near Bala Lake in North Wales.
-They had twins – a girl and a boy.
-The daughter, Creirwy, was bright and beautiful, but the son, Morfran Afaggdu, had a warped mind and was horridly deformed.
+They had twins, a girl and a boy.
+The daughter, Creirwy, was bright and beautiful, but the son, Morfran Afaggdu, had a warped mind and was physically deformed.

 For the brew to be effective, the contents needed to be boiled for exactly one year and one day.
 After this period, only three drops of the potion were required to transform the drinker into a wise man; the rest would be poisonous.
 On the last day, while stirring the pot, the little Gwion Bach accidentally splashed the liquid on his thumb.
 He instinctively put the finger in his mouth to ease the pain, ingesting the three magical drops.

 Gwion Bach was instantly overcome with immense beauty and immeasurable knowledge and wisdom.
 Knowing that Cerridwen would be enraged by this turn of events, he became frightened and fled.
 Cerridwen realized what he had done and started chasing him.
 With newly acquired powers, the boy turned himself into a hare to try and outrun her.
 In turn, the goddess shape-shifted into a greyhound and quickly started to gain on him.